-One of the most challenging questions from believers and the faithful is… “What harm am I doing by believing what I believe?”
+One of the most common questions from believers when challenged by skeptics is… “What harm am I doing by believing what I believe?”
 What difference does it make what I believe anyway?
 Am I wrong for believing in god/Jesus/Allah etc?
 I’m not harming or bothering anyone, I’m a law-abiding citizen, I pay my taxes so why are you concerned with what I believe?
 I’m minding my own business so why does my faith matter to you?
 As non-believers, we have to admit that they do have a point.
 If we’re not directly being affected, why should anyone’s faith matter to us?

 We are all interconnected.
 Our thoughts are forms of energy and manifest into matter.
 The law of attraction states… that which is likened unto itself is attracted.
 We attract those who believe the same things but promoting beliefs based on misinformation, irrationality, illogic and evidence lacking faith, spreads like a disease and helps manifest a world full of superstition and ignorance.